kumarsumit1/AWSTerraform/terrafrom.md

 #### PROVIDERS

 A provider is responsible for understanding API interactions and exposing resources.
 If an API is available, you can create a provider.
-A provider user a plugin.
+A provider uses a plugin.
 In order to make a provider available on Terraform, we need to make a `terraform init`, this commands download any plugins we need for our providers.
 If for example we need to copy the plugin directory manually, we can do it, moving the files to `.terraform.d/plugins`

 Note: Using `terraform providers` command we can view the specified version constraints for all providers used in the current configuration